universitytheater/utheater.github.io/_templates/location-template.md

 # If you want your page to show up on the location hub, make sure to add the relevant info and link to _pages/locations/location-hub.md

+# To avoid confusion, please delete this set of comments when making your page.

 # Happy Editing! - Will

 # PLEASE DO NOT DELETE THIS FILE